 - whether it is otherwise appropriate in the public interest to give the assistance sought.

-In addition to the FCA’s statutory powers, a number of memoranda of understanding (MOUs) are in place between UK regulators and their overseas counterparts (most notably the SEC and other US regulators) concerning co-operation and information sharing.
-Recent years have seen significant co-operation between the SEC and the FCA and its cognate agencies.
+In addition to the FCA’s statutory powers, a number of memoranda of understanding (MOUs) are in place between UK regulators and their overseas counterparts (most notably the SEC and other US regulators) concerning cooperation and information sharing.
+Recent years have seen significant cooperation between the SEC and the FCA.

 Mechanisms for legal assistance (US)

-The DOJ’s authority with respect to cross-border investigations was recently expanded with the passage of the Anti-Money Laundering Act of 2020, or Corporate Transparency Act, in January 2021.
-Specifically, under the Act, the ‘Secretary of the Treasury or the Attorney General may issue a subpoena to any foreign bank that maintains a correspondent account in the United States and request any records relating to the correspondent account at that foreign bank, including records maintained outside the United States’ that are subject to an investigation or civil forfeiture action.
-Therefore, federal prosecutors can obtain a significant amount of financial information from foreign banks without needing to use a cumbersome MLAT process.
+The DOJ’s authority with respect to cross-border investigations was recently expanded with the passage of the Anti-Money Laundering Act of 2020 in January 2021.
+Specifically, under the Act, the ‘Secretary of the Treasury or the Attorney General may issue a subpoena to any foreign bank that maintains a correspondent account in the United States and request any records relating to the correspondent account at that foreign bank, including records maintained outside the United States’ that are subject to an investigation or civil forfeiture action; therefore, federal prosecutors can obtain a significant amount of financial information from foreign banks without needing to use a cumbersome MLAT process.

 Responding to an investigation (and conducting an internal investigation) requires processing data about individuals.
 This engages a number of data protection considerations.
 A company cannot assume that complying with the data protection requirements in the investigated jurisdiction will mean compliance with overseas data protection laws.
-Local law may also restrict a company’s ability to transfer data relating to individuals overseas.
-The European Union’s General Data Protection Regulation (EU GDPR) applies within the European Union and to those data controllers and processors outside the European Union who offer goods and services to EU consumers.
-In the United Kingdom, data processing is covered by the General Data Protection Regulation (UK GDPR) (which effectively retains the EU GDPR in UK law), and the UK Data Protection Act 2018 (DPA 2018).
+Local law may also restrict a company’s ability to transfer individuals’ personal data overseas.
+The European Union’s General Data Protection Regulation (EU GDPR) applies within the European Union and to data controllers and processors outside the European Union that offer goods and services to EU consumers.
+In the United Kingdom, data processing is covered by the General Data Protection Regulation (UK GDPR) (which effectively retains the EU GDPR in UK law), and the UK Data Protection Act 2018.
 Sanctions for breaches under the GDPR are the higher of £17.5 million or €20 million or up to 4 per cent of annual worldwide turnover, meaning that data privacy in relation to individuals needs to be afforded a high degree of consideration in internal investigations.

 The UK GDPR and the EU GDPR are extraterritorial in their effect – they catch overseas companies without a presence in the United Kingdom or European Union that actively offer goods and services to, or monitor the behaviour of, individuals within the United Kingdom or European Union, even if the data is stored overseas.
 Multinational organisations subject to cross-border investigations may therefore need to comply with both the EU GDPR and the UK GDPR in cross-border investigations.